In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 In almost every situation in life there’s a silver lining, even in the last recession.
 Whatever life throws at you, whether it’s money problems, relationship failures or career issues, they can all be successfully handled if you apply these tips.

-That’s the key to conquering anything in business and life: be a problem solver, someone who’s proactive and not reactive.
+That’s the key to conquering anything in business and life: learning how to be a critical thinker.